pierrecdevs/phoenix-firestorm/doc/building_windows.md

 - If you plan to package the viewer and create an installer file, you must install the NSIS from the [official website](https://nsis.sourceforge.io).
 - Not required unless you need to build an actual viewer installer for distribution, or change the NSIS installer package logic itself

-> [!IMPORTANT]
-> If you want to package the viewer built on a revision prior to the [Bugsplat merge](https://github.com/FirestormViewer/phoenix-firestorm/commit/a399c6778579ac7c8965737088c275dde1371c9e), you must install the Unicode version of NSIS [from here](http://www.scratchpaper.com) - the installer from the NSIS website **WILL NOT** work!

 ## Setup viewer build variables

 In order to make it easier to build collections of related packages (such as the viewer and all the library packages that it imports) with the same compilation options, Autobuild expects a file of variable definitions.
 This can be set using the environmenat variable AUTOBUILD_VARIABLES_FILE.